-Policy 6.9 of the London Plan requires 1 cycle parking space per 1 bedroom unit and 2 spaces for all other dwellings.
+The London Plan Policy 6.9 requires 1 space per 1 bedroom unit and 2 spaces for all other dwellings.
 The proposal would therefore require 39 (7 1 bed units and 16 2-plus units) cycle parking spaces.
 39 cycle parking spaces are indicated within the basement.
 This provision is welcomed and to be secured by condition.